orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `require-uploads`: check whether there are pending uploads and if so display an error message and interrupt the process
 - `require-valid`: mark all controls as visited, check whether data is valid and if not display an error message and interrupt the process
-- `maybe-require-valid`: same as `require-valid` but skips validation if `oxf.fr.detail.save.validate` is set to `false`
+- `maybe-require-valid`: same as `require-valid` but skips validation if `oxf.fr.detail.save.validate` is set to `false` (for backward compatibility)
 - `orbeon-home`: navigate to '/'
 - `form-runner-home`: navigate to '/fr'

 ## Combining actions

-Running a single action might be useful, but it is much more useful in many cases to combine actions.
+Running a single action might be useful, but it is much more useful to combine actions.
 This means that you must be able to:

 - specify which actions run and in which order
 - decide what to do when they succeed or fail